 - Women are generally under-represented in top academic positions at research institutes, especially at technical-industrial institutes.

-- The majority of the immigrant researchers, about 80 per cent, are internationally mobile researchers, who come to Norway with a higher education degree, and several also with a PhD degree.
+- Statistics on diversity from 2018: The majority of the immigrant researchers, about 80 per cent, are internationally mobile researchers, who come to Norway with a higher education degree, and several also with a PhD degree.

 Read: Being a foreigner is no advantage.
 Career paths and barriers for immigrants in Norwegian academia